Ecosystem-Services-GeoAI/FL-CES-Flows-CLIP/README.md

 [![Online Demo](https://img.shields.io/badge/%F0%9F%A4%97%20Hugging%20Face-Online%20Demo-yellow?style=plastic)](https://huggingface.co/spaces/haoyuliao/FL-CES-Flows-CLIP)

-* Note: If the Space is inactive, simply click the button once to start it.
+* If the Space is inactive, simply click the button once to start it.
 Please allow up to 1 minute for initialization.
-Thanks for your patience!
 ---

 ## Installation & Quick Start